okta/okta-sdk-java/README.md

 ## Contributing

-We're happy to accept contributions and PRs!
+We are happy to accept contributions and PRs!
 Please see the [contribution guide](CONTRIBUTING.md) to understand how to structure a contribution.

 [devforum]: https://devforum.okta.com/
 [javadocs]: https://developer.okta.com/okta-sdk-java/